cjones6/yesweckn/README.md

 Installation
 -----------------
 This code was written in Python 2.7 with PyTorch version 1.0.0.
 It is not presently compatible with Python 3 and is not compatible with older versions of PyTorch.
+It also has not been tested on Windows operating systems.

 The primary dependencies are: